-Here are some of the researchers’ key findings – in addition to the data:
+Here are some of the researchers’ key findings:

-- Visa cards were the most common, followed by Mastercard and American Express.
+- Visa card data was the most commonly available, followed by that of Mastercard and American Express.

-- Debit cards were more common than credit cards in the markets the independent researchers surveyed.
-Hacked debit cards put their victims at greater risk because there tend to be less protections in place for debit.
+- Debit card info was more common than credit card info in the markets the independent researchers surveyed.
+Hacked debit cards put their victims at greater risk because debit cards tend to have fewer protective mechanisms in place.

 - The independent researchers found 1,561,739 sets of card details for sale on the dark web from the US during their research.
 This was far more than from anywhere else.
-But this does not necessarily mean people in the US are more at risk.
-Türkiye, for example, had less than half the cards per capita that the US has, but the high proportion of non-refundable cards gives Türkiye a higher Risk Index;
+But people in the US are not necessarily more at risk.
+Türkiye, for example, had less than half the card details available for sale per capita than the US, but the high proportion of non-refundable cards gives Türkiye a higher risk index score.

-- The risk index is based on one card per person, so the more cards you have, the more likely it is that one of them could be hacked!
-This is particularly a problem in the US where there are more cards in circulation per person, but is also something that Europeans need to be aware of.
+- The risk index is based on one card per person, so the more cards you have, the more likely it is that one of them could have been hacked!
+This problem is particularly prevalent in the US, where more cards per person are in circulation, but Europeans also need to be aware of this phenomenon.

 Hacked payment card numbers per US state